solliancenet/Solliance_AI_Led_business_process_automation/README.md

 At the end of this hands-on lab, you will be better able to implement a business process automation solution that leverages Azure Cognitive Services.

+#### Draft exercise outline

+- Exercise 1: Extract Text and Structure from Documents with Forms Recognizer
+  - Task 1: Prepare Custom Model to process documents
+  - Task 2: Configure Azure Functions for document processing
+  - Task 3: Setting up a Synapse Pipeline for data flow management
+- Exercise 2: Implementing Semantic Search for the web site
+  - Task 1: Moving data to Azure Cognitive Search with Synapse
+  - Task 2: Enabling Semantic Search for the Search Index
+  - Task 3: Configure the web portal to use semantic ranking and AI summarization
+- Exercise 3: Data Enrichment with PII Masking Cognitive Skill
+  - Task 1: Configure PII Masking Skill and Indexer
+  - Task 2: Running the Indexer
+  - Task 3: Configure the web portal to use enrichment data
+- Exercise 4: Building Customer Sentiment Reporting
+  - Task 1: Moving data to a Synapse Spark Table
+  - Task 2: Implementing Sentiment Analysis in Synapse
+  - Task 3: Creating Sentiment Report
+- After the hands-on lab
+  - Task 1: Delete resource group

 ## Azure services and related products

 - App Service